 JESSE STONE – Tom Selleck plays a small town police chief (who, of course, was once a big city detective) immersed in a series of mysteries in made-for-TV movies dating from 2006-2012.
 Guest stars are outstanding (Viola Davis, Saul Rubinek, Jane Adams…) and Selleck’s alpha male persona has aged surprisingly well.
 AVAILABLE ON: Instant Netflix, Amazon Prime.

 MASTERPIECE: Place of Execution – There is obviously an insane amount of Masterpiece Mystery productions out there and most of these are covered in this story but PLACE OF EXECUTION, a 2 hour Masterpiece Contemporary made-for-TV movie is a hidden, chilling gem.
-On a freezing December night in 1963, 13-year-old Alison Carter took her dog for a walk on the moors in Scardale, a secluded Derbyshire hamlet, and was never seen again.
+Based on a Val McDermid novel, the story starts on a freezing December night in 1963, 13-year-old Alison Carter took her dog for a walk on the moors in Scardale, a secluded Derbyshire hamlet, and was never seen again.
 45 years later a new detective and a filmmaker (the always wonderful Juliet Stevenson) both revisit the case and the results are well… almost unfathomable.
-AVAILABLE ON: Hulu, Amazon
+AVAILABLE ON: Hulu, Amazon Prime

 VEXED – If all these sex crimes and insanity have left you wanting some light relief, may we point you to this British comedy-murder-drama mini-series which has aired 2 seasons with hopefully more to come.
 The show stars Toby Stephens (aka son of Maggie Smith!) as a lazy but very charming DI Jack Armstrong and his rotating cast of increasingly stressed out female partners (Season one had the always amazing Lucy Punch, while season two brough along the regal Miranda Raison) while they solve crimes, drink cappuccinos and fight over who gets to drive the car.
 Fluffy yes, but delicious and still very smart.
 AVAILABLE ON: Hulu and AcornTV.